Nothin' but the Wheel

 "Nothin' but the Wheel" is a song written by John Scott Sherrill, and recorded by American country music artist Patty Loveless.
-It was released in July 1993 as the second single from the album Only What I Feel.
-The song reached #20 on the Billboard Hot Country Singles & Tracks chart.
+It was released in July 1993, by Epic Records, as the second single from her sixth album, Only What I Feel (1993).
+The song reached number 20 on the US Billboard Hot Country Singles & Tracks chart.
+Its accompanying music video was directed by Randee St. Nicholas.

 Content

 The narrator talks about her journey driving down the highway in the early morning hours, after ending her relationship with her partner.
 She describes leaving everything behind and only has the wheel to hold onto as she drives along the highway.